Geal/langsec-2017-usenix-article/article.md

 ( https://github.com/rust-fuzz/trophy-case ).
 Parsing software correctly is hard,
 and anybody can make mistakes.

-So we use nom, a parser combinators library written in Rust.
+So we use [nom][nom], a parser combinators library written in Rust.
 Parser combinators are an interesting way to handle data.
 You assemble small functions, like one that recognizes "hello", or one that recognizes alphanumerical characters, and you combine them to make more complex parsers, through the use of combinators.